-- Accomplished practitioners and nationally/internationally renowned scholars - · All tenure track faculty members hold doctoral degrees. - CHP faculty are talented teachers, many of whom maintain clinical practices while teaching - Many faculty are in leadership positions in state and national professional organizations - Several are Fellows of the American Academy of Nursing, among a distinguished field of only 1,500 top nursing leaders within America's 2.9 million nurses. - Three are Fellows in the National Academies of Practice, the only interdisciplinary group of health care practitioners dedicated to addressing the problems of health care.
+- · Accomplished practitioners and nationally/internationally renowned scholars - All tenure track faculty members hold doctoral degrees. - CHP faculty are talented teachers, many of whom maintain clinical practices while teaching - Many faculty are in leadership positions in state and national professional organizations - Several are Fellows of the American Academy of Nursing, among a distinguished field of only 1,500 top nursing leaders within America's 2.9 million nurses. - Three are Fellows in the National Academies of Practice, the only interdisciplinary group of health care practitioners dedicated to addressing the problems of health care.
 The Active membership of each Academy is limited to 150. - One is a Fellow in the American College of Critical Care Medicine.
-The prestigious designation of Fellow of the American College of Critical Care Medicine (FCCM)

-honors practitioners, researchers, administrators and educators who have made outstanding contributions to the collaborative field of critical care.
-The College is comprised of nurses, respiratory therapists, physicians and other healthcare professionals who are all experts in their fields.

-Two are Fellows in the New York Academy of Medicine (NYAM), one of the nation's oldest medical academies.
-Founded in 1847, NYAM is an effective advocate in public health reform and a major center for health education.
+The prestigious designation of Fellow of the American College of Critical Care Medicine (FCCM) honors practitioners, researchers, administrators and educators who have made outstanding contributions to the collaborative field of critical care.
+The College is comprised of nurses, respiratory therapists, physicians and other healthcare professionals who are all experts in their fields. - Two are Fellows in the New York Academy of Medicine (NYAM), one of the nation's oldest medical academies.
+Founded in 1847, NYAM is an effective advocate in public health reform and a major center for health education. - One holds a leadership position with the New York State Society of Physician Assistants (NYSSPA).
+NYSSPA has represented and served the Physician Assistant profession for over 35 years, and their mission is to improve the quality of health care and promote the Physician Assistant Profession in the State of New York. - One is a member of the editorial board for the Journal of the American Academy of Physician Assistants.
+The mission of this peer-reviewed clinical journal is to support the ongoing education and advancement of physician assistants (PAs) by publishing current information and research on clinical, health policy, and professional issues. - One has been named to the Research Council for the Physician Assistant Education Association (PAEA).
+The Research Council's work includes fostering research and scholarly activities within PAEA by advising and making recommendations to the PAEA Board of Directors for the coordination and oversight of research-related activities. - Faculty members also hold leadership positions with the New York State Speech-Language & Hearing Association and the American Occupational Therapy Association.